-Lockdowns during early pandemic saved lives, but not a go-to strategy moving forward.
+Lockdowns during the early pandemic saved lives, but it’s not a go-to strategy moving forward.

 The U.S. pandemic lockdown in 2020 caused a $2.3 trillion economic downturn and split the nation politically, and now some European nations are locking down again as Omicron surges through the global population.

 But do these drastic measures save lives?
 Are they worth massive job and income losses?

 Many of the people saved from the pandemic lockdowns were high-risk older adults with multiple illnesses and fewer healthy years left to live, while those most impacted by the economy were younger people in service jobs and other lower-paying occupations.

 A new University of Michigan-led study shows the early lockdowns implemented in the first six months of the COVID-19 pandemic saved lives–but the decision to use lockdowns is much more nuanced and the research shouldn’t be used to justify lockdowns now or to retroactively endorse that approach, said health economist Olga Yakusheva, associate professor at the U-M School of Nursing.